-A newly-upgraded InDesign CS5 user, Nick, asked me the following question:
+InDesign user, Nick, asked me the following question:

 “How do I change the orientation of a new custom page size I add?
 I’m trying to make a tabloid-sized fold-out page.
 I have a facing-page letter-size document, and I used the dropdown menu in the Pages panel to add the tabloid page, but it’s portrait like the rest of the document.
 I can’t find the control where I can change the orientation of the new tabloid page to landscape.”

 In other words, Nick’s spread looked like this: